uktrade/tensorflow-m1-docker/README.md

 # tensorflow-m1-docker

 Binary Python wheel package for Tensorflow inside Docker.
-Should work on any platform, but useful for M1/Apple Silicon
+This is most useful for M1/Apple Silicon.
+However, by replacing the `BAZELISK` build argument in the below example, this should also work on other platforms.

 ```bash
 docker build \